kopia/kopia/README.md

 ---
 See [Documentation](https://kopia.io/docs/) for more information.

+Building Kopia
+---
+See [Build Infrastructure](BUILD.md) for more information on building Kopia and working with the source code.

 Licensing
 ---
 Kopia is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.